In-Style Predications

 check: (file1, file2) in (folder1,)?

-The logic for checking if variables have combinatorial values, doing the optimization above, and yielding the right values can be long and repetitive.
-So, like for the single x case from the previous topic, Perplexity has a helper function that performs the right logic and only requires the caller to implement the check() function, like this:
+As in the single x case from the previous topic, Perplexity has a helper function that performs the right logic and only requires the caller to implement the check() function for a single value, like this:

 @Predication(vocabulary, names=("_in_p_loc"))